jbboin/panorama-indexing-localization/README.md

 **Step 4**: Download the `download_mp.py` Matterport download script and copy it to the `prepare_datasets` directory in this current repository.

+**Step 5**: This repository includes a lightly modified version of the FLANN library, which allows us to get access to the internal structure of the built trees from our Python codes.
+We only modified the file `flann/src/cpp/flann/algorithms/kmeans_index.h`.
+Build this library as a CMake project.
+We expect that the build directory will be located at `flann/build`.
+The following commands can be used to build the project as we expect.

+    $ cd flann
+    $ mkdir build
+    $ cd build
+    $ cmake ..
+    $ make
+    $ cd ../.. # return to the root directory after this

+**Step 6**: Add the modified FLANN library to the environment variable `$PYTHONPATH`.

+    $ export PYTHONPATH=$(pwd)/flann/src/python:$PYTHONPATH

-**Step 5**: Build the `view_rendering` CMake project included in this repository.
+**Step 7**: Build the `view_rendering` CMake project included in this repository.
 We expect that the build directory will be located at `view_rendering/build`.
 The following commands can be used to build the project as we expect.

     $ cd view_rendering
     $ mkdir build